Peta Limgarwinrat: Driving Thailand's Political Earthquake - ExBulletin

 Peta Limgarwinrat: Driving Thailand’s Political Earthquake

-BANGKOK, May 15 – Few have seriously referred to him as a potential prime minister, but Thai opposition leader Peta Limgarwinrat appears poised to play a major role after voters rejected military-backed rule for nearly a decade.
+Few have seriously referred to him as a potential prime minister, but it looks like Thai opposition leader Pita Limgaroonrat will play a key role after voters rejected military-backed rule for nearly a decade.

 With most votes counted in Sunday’s polls, Peta’s Move Forward party was leading the popular vote ahead of the more-established opposition Pheu Thai party.